ironnysh/mighty/src/imprint.md

 ## Privacy Policy

 ### Data protection
 The operator of this website takes the protection of your personal data very seriously and values your privacy.
-The use of this website does not involve tracking or collecting information, personal or other.
+Browsing this website does not involve tracking or collection of information.

-The YouTube videos are embedded using the platform’s Enhanced Privacy Mode, offering encrypted media and no cookie-based tracking.
+The embedded YouTube videos use the platform’s Enhanced Privacy Mode, offering encrypted media and no cookie-based tracking.

 Similarly, none of the links to external sources featured on the site contain any tracking components.

 ### GDPR
 This website uses third-party services, such as GitHub and Vercel.
-While these services have their own privacy and data retention policy, they are GDPR compliant.
+While they have their own privacy and data retention policy, they are GDPR compliant.

-GitHub is used to host the code related to this site ([read GitHub’s privacy policy](https://help.github.com/articles/github-privacy-statement/)), and Vercel is used to host the actual website you are currently browsing ([read Vercel’s GDPR policy](https://vercel.com/legal/privacy-policy)).
+GitHub is where we host the code and other assets related to this site ([read GitHub’s privacy policy](https://help.github.com/articles/github-privacy-statement/)), and Vercel is where we host the rendered website you're browsing ([read Vercel’s GDPR policy](https://vercel.com/legal/privacy-policy)).

 <ul class="columns">
 {% for privacy in content.privacy %}